Aafrakhan/E-Commerce-Sales-Dashboard-task3/README.md

 turns raw transactional data into a dashboard business stakeholders can actually act on.

-5. **Making a dashboard interactive**: Adding slicers/filters, cross-filtering between visuals, drill-through pages, bookmarks/buttons for navigation, and tooltips.
+1. **Making a dashboard interactive**: Adding slicers/filters, cross-filtering between visuals, drill-through pages, bookmarks/buttons for navigation, and tooltips.
-6. **Handling large datasets**: Use Import mode with proper data modeling (star schema), aggregate/summarize where possible, use DirectQuery for very large sources, remove unused columns, and optimize DAX measures.
+2. **Handling large datasets**: Use Import mode with proper data modeling (star schema), aggregate/summarize where possible, use DirectQuery for very large sources, remove unused columns, and optimize DAX measures.
-7. **Chart types for trend analysis**: Line charts and column/bar charts for time-series; area charts when showing cumulative volume; combo charts when comparing two related trends (e.g., sales vs. profit) on one visual.
+3. **Chart types for trend analysis**: Line charts and column/bar charts for time-series; area charts when showing cumulative volume; combo charts when comparing two related trends (e.g., sales vs. profit) on one visual.
+4. **Storytelling and PPT**